Evaloper/glasp_documentation/GLASP.md

 ![Image to Add Note method 2](/images/image9.png)

-### How to Create Quote from Highlight and Share on Social Media
+### How to Create Quotes from Highlight and Share on Social Media
 1. Click on the zoom icon, as shown below.

 ![Image to create Quote](/images/image10.png)